Smb0660/sample-oauth/README.md

 # OAuth Sample
-This module lets you authenticate using OAuth 2.0 in your Spring Boot applications.
+This module lets you authorization using OAuth 2.0 in your Spring Boot applications.

 ### Database
-To use this module,first you must build the database․ In project resouce->database->migration folder you can find DDL.sql and DML.sql files.
+To use this module, first you must build the database․ In project resouce->database->migration folder you can find DDL.sql and DML.sql files.
 First just copy DDL.sql and paste in your client application (for example MySQL Workbench, DataGrip etc.), and after that copy and DML.sql file.